tarasowski/backend/dynamodb/000_database_introduction.md

      ON e.deptId = d.deptId,
 ```

-**Note:** `LEFT OUTER JOIN` is being used to tell the database from which table all of the results should appear regardless of wheter there is a matching value in the other table.
-See in the example below the last empName doesn't have the department, but it's still appears on the neew table.
+**Note:** `LEFT OUTER JOIN` is being used to tell the database from which table all of the results should appear regardless of wether there is a matching value in the other table.
+See in the example below the last empName doesn't have the department, but it's still appears on the new table.
 In the `FROM` statement we have two tables listed Employee and Department.
 The Employee table is named on the **Left side of the join statement**, so to the database that's the `Left table` where the Department is the `Right Table`.
 So if we do `LEFT OUTER JOIN` we say give me a list of all the employees regardless they have a matching department, but if they have a matching department include the depratment as well.

 ![Outer Join](./images/outer-join-example.png)

 **Note:** A `RIGHT OUTER JOIN`does include all the results whether there is an employee assigned to those department.
-If an Employee is assigned to the department this information will be included into results if not, if there is a department that has currently no employees in it it will appear in the table as well.
+If an Employee is assigned to the department this information will be included into results if not, if there is a department that has currently no employees in it, it will appear in the table as well.
 It will just have an empty or null value in the results where the employee name will be

 ![Right Join](./images/right-join-example.png)